dgurudot/gr/help/en_US/HELP-STATS.md

   - **Buying Power:** Current purchasing power for account

 **Targets:**
   - **Investment:** Total investment based on sum total of all deposit transactions.
-Can be updated.
+Can be updated manually.
   - **Monthly Sell:** Expected target sell transactions and goal for the month
   - **Monthly Buy:** Expected target buy transactions and goal for the month
   - **Portfolio Size:** No of positions target in portfolio